daniel-m-carvalho/Service_virtualization_based_on_linux_containers/svlc/docs/kubernetes.md

 ## Authentication
 The `Auth` class is responsible for handling authentication in the Kubernetes mechanism.
 It provides methods to authenticate with the Kubernetes cluster using a token.
+You can also create the registry secret for the deployment.

+`Auth::getKubernetesToken`
 ```java
 public static String getKubernetesToken(String namespace) throws Exception {
   String secretName = executeCommand(secretNameCMD(namespace), "", true).getOutput();